Corporate GovernanceCorporate Governance

 Supplementary principle 4.11.3: Analyzing and evaluating the overall effectiveness of the Board

-The Company conducts an annual analysis and evaluation of the effectiveness of the Board of Directors and strives to improve the functioning of the Board.
+The Company conducts a yearly analysis and evaluation of the effectiveness of the Board of Directors and strives to improve the functioning of the Board.

-In the evaluation of the effectiveness of the Board of Directors during FY2024, the Company has collected and analyzed the questionnaires conducted on the 15 members of the Board (including five External Directors).
+In the evaluation of the effectiveness of the Board of Directors conducted during FY2025, the Company has collected and analyzed the questionnaires on the 15 members of the Board (including five External Directors).

-The findings shows that, currently, decisions on management policy and on material business operations, reporting of business execution status are conducted appropriately.
-The evaluation concludes that appropriate oversight of business operations is achieved thereby securing the Board's effectiveness.
-On the other hand, issues pointed out include "strengthening of oversight over succesorship mentoring and planning," "strengthening discussions and reporting of internal controls and risk management" and "providing training opportunities for Directors," all of which are being addressed continuously.
+The findings shows that, decisions on management policy and on material business operations, reporting of business execution status are conducted appropriately.
+The evaluation concludes that an appropriate oversight of business operations is achieved, thereby securing the Board's effectiveness.
+Issues pointed out during the evaluation process include "consideration of successorship plans for the roles of Chief Executive Officer and others" and "providing training opportunities for Directors," all of which are being addressed continuously.

 Supplementary Principle 4.14.2: Training policy for Directors